About

 • Line a 9 x 5 inch loaf pan with plastic wrap.

 • Once set, place the chocolate mousse hearts upside down, along the middle of the loaf pan (see video).
-Set aside until you have the other layers ready.
+Place in the freezer until you have the other layers ready.

 • Mix 1 cup of ice cream base with orange coloring.